Alfresco/docs-alfresco/sync-service/latest/install/options.md

 3. Stop the Alfresco repository.

 4. Use the Module Management Tool (MMT) to install the `alfresco-device-sync-repo-3.3.x.amp` AMP into the repository WAR.

     For more information, see instructions in [Install the AMP file](https://docs.alfresco.com/5.0/tasks/dev-extensions-tutorials-simple-module-install-amp.html)(#LINK).

     For example, to apply the `alfresco-device-sync-repo-3.3.x.amp`, use the following command:

-    ```bash
+    ```java
     java -jar <alfrescoInstallLocation>\bin\alfresco-mmt.jar install <installLocation>\amps-repository\alfresco-device-sync-repo-3.3.x.amp <installLocation>\tomcat\webapps\alfresco.war
     ```